-Sona, on the other hand, switched off her phone after discovering the girls were rescued by Child Rescue, while the male trafficker was caught and sent to a police station.
+Sona, on the other hand, switched off her phone after discovering the girls were rescued by our agents, while the male trafficker was caught and sent to a police station.
 A legal case is now being built against him.

 Finding the next one

 In Nepal, Bilhana and her cousin’s situation is unfortunately routine.
-In 2016, about 170,000 people were trafficked in the country, according to global anti-trafficking organisation Walk Free Foundation.
+Nearly 35,000 citizens were trafficked in the country in 2018, according to an article in 2019 by The Kathmandu Post, a major Nepal-based newspaper.
+Of this number, 15,000 were women and 5000 were children, while the rest were men.
 For these flood of victims, the lifestyles waiting for them across the border were most-likely relating to sexual or labour exploitation.

 To combat this crisis, Child Rescue has increased our presence from 10 to 14 border stations manned by border agents during all open hours.
 Many people walk, bike or drive across the border while our agents conduct about 50 interviews each day to find the next Bilhana.
 In the first month of this year, 71 lives have already been rescued.